 The school has yet to be rated by any external body - or at least to have published the results of any inspection; however the school says "it has been rated outstanding by the Ministry Officials who visit the school regularly".
 The UAE's Ministry of Education has historically conducted inspections for schools in Sharjah, however we have yet to see an official report on AIIS by the Ministry.
 This responsibility has now been taken over by Sharjah Private Education Authority (SPEA).

 We are not sure to what extent the school is run as a not-for-profit.
 We would hope as a CSR initiative that money does go back into developing the school for its students.

-ASPAM does not publish fees, however, the school does offer perspective parents an impressive and current website with comprehensive details on the school, plus an active Facebook page documenting goings on at the school.
+Sharjah schools often do not publish their fees, however, the school does offer perspective parents an impressive and current website with comprehensive details on the school, plus an active Facebook page documenting goings on at the school.
 The school is considered premium in terms of fees - especially given this is a CBSE school.
 Fees range from AED 9,000 to AED 18,000 - two to three times the range of older Indian based schools in the emirate.